 Selected previous studies within my main topics:

 Breast tissue characteristics of the normal breast for understanding the mechanisms underlying mammographic density as a risk factor for breast cancer.
-By using breast biopsies I have extensively investigated associations between breast tissue characteristics with mammographic density, and established risk factors for breast cancer.
-These studies provide new insights in tissue composition regulation, and demonstrate that early life events influence the tissue characteristics, which remain in later life.
-(Gabrielson BCRT 2016 & Gabrielson BCRT 2018)
+By using breast biopsies, I have investigated associations between breast tissue characteristics with mammographic density, and established risk factors for breast cancer.
+These studies provide new insights in tissue composition regulation and demonstrate that early life events influence the tissue characteristics, which remain in later life.
+(Gabrielson et al. BCRT 2016 & Gabrielson et al. BCRT 2018)

-Plasma hormone concentrations for basic research and biomarker discovery for risk prediction, early detection and prevention of breast cancer.
-I have identified plasma prolactin and DHEAS as risk factors for breast cancer in a manner independent of mammographic density (Gabrielson JNCI CS 2018; Gabrielson Cancer EpiBiomarkers & Prev 2020).
-I have also identified an interaction between progesterone, calcifications and breast cancer risk, further identifying endogenous hormones as regulators of breast tissue homeostasis and mammographic features.
+Plasma hormone concentrations for basic research and biomarker discovery for risk prediction, early detection, and prevention of breast cancer.
+I have identified plasma prolactin and DHEAS as risk factors for breast cancer in a manner independent of mammographic density (Gabrielson et al. JNCI CS 2018 & Gabrielson et al. Cancer EpiBiomarkers & Prev 2020).
+I have also identified an interaction between progesterone, calcifications, and breast cancer risk, further identifying endogenous hormones as regulators of breast tissue homeostasis and mammographic features.
 I am now leading the work to develop risk prediction models based on hormone signatures of breast cancers and controls.

-I am also the scientific leader of research projects in KARMA investigating the biology of breast cancer risk.
-As such, I am responsible for the biological material collected within KARMA and studies/clinical trial within KARMA [karmastudy.org].
+I am also responsible for the biological material collected within KARMA and studies/clinical trials within KARMA [karmastudy.org].